eea/eionet.contreg/README.md

 * Maven 3.3.9
 * Tomcat 8.5.20

+## There are 2 ways of configuring virtuoso database
-## 2. Download and install Virtuoso
+### 2a.
+Download and install Virtuoso

 CR uses OpenLink Virtuoso as its backend for relational database and triple store.
 Download Open-Source Edition of Virtuoso from here